pooriajr/pooriar/_fragments/karaoke.md

 ---
 ---
-It's so easy to forget the world
+It's easy to forget there's anything else
-In this little room with you
+Outside of this little room with you
-Singing my heart out
-Vocal chords fried
+Vocal chords fail, my heart doesn't
-A rare ecstasy and confidence
+Rare ecstasy, sheltered confidence